Friday, 6 July 2018 | By Marc Beaulande, Executive Director, Login SA

 To successfully address these challenges, Treasury departments need to deploy a fully web-based, integrated TMS that provides powerful tools for operational efficiency, control and regulatory compliance, while allowing them to focus on their business and strategic objectives, and not merely on IT infrastructure and relevant systems’ operations.

-A seamless integration with the core banking system and other bank’s systems offers a single point of access to the users, while eliminating errors and reducing operational costs in an automated, real-time, STP manner.
-This robust integrated solution in turn delivers targeted and relevant analyses enabling Treasurers to make timely and informed decisions.
+Seamless integration with the core banking system and other bank’s systems offers a single point of access to the users, while eliminating errors and reducing operational costs in an automated, real-time, STP manner.
+This robust integrated solution, in turn, delivers targeted and relevant analyses enabling Treasurers to make timely and informed decisions.